On June 2, 2019, the City of Denton terminated its Red-Light Camera Enforcement Program.

 My vehicle registration is on hold due to an outstanding red-light camera citation.
 What do I do?

-House Bill 1631 removes the ability for counties to withhold vehicle registrations due to non-payment of a red-light camera citation.
-Please contact the Tax Assessor-Collector for your county to determine your next steps.
+House Bill 1631 removes the ability for the Texas Department of Motor Vehicles or counties to withhold vehicle registrations due to non-payment of a red-light camera citation.
+Please contact the Tax Assessor-Collector for the county in which you reside discuss your registration hold status.

 How will the City continue to ensure safety at the intersections previously monitored by red-light cameras?